 Expats who'd like to own a car should note that rush hour traffic gets congested, local drivers can be aggressive and parking is expensive.

-Public transportation in Geneva
+Public transport in Geneva

 Public transport in Geneva goes everywhere and is made up of buses, trams and boats, but there's no subway.
-Vehicles are almost always clean and on time, but the downside to this pious punctuality is that drivers wait for no one.
+Vehicles are almost always clean and on time, but the slight downside to this punctuality is that drivers wait for no one.
 Even if a passenger is buying a ticket, they'll be left behind if they aren't on board when their ride is ready to leave.

 Expats can buy tickets at station ticket machines and vendors, and they're valid on all modes of transport.
 Available options include single tickets, off-peak day tickets as well as weekly and monthly passes for regular commuters.